-- 1. Looked after Children and previously looked after children.
-A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application and previously looked after children (children who were looked after, but ceased to be so because they were adopted or became a subject to a child arrangements order or special guardianship order, immediately following having been looked after). - 2.
-Children of staff of Copleston High School.
-Priority will be given to children of staff who are employed by Copleston High School in either or both of the following circumstances: a) where the member of staff has been employed at the school for two or more years at the time at which the application for the admission to Copleston High School is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage. - 3.
-Children who are ordinarily resident in the catchment area.
-By ordinarily resident we mean the place where your child usually lives.
+1. Looked after Children and previously looked after children.

+A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application and previously looked after children (children who were looked after, but ceased to be so because they were adopted or became a subject to a child arrangements order or special guardianship order, immediately following having been looked after).
+Looked after children and previously looked after children also includes those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

+2. Children of staff at Copleston High School.

+Priority will be given to children of staff who are employed by Copleston High School in either or both of the following circumstances: a) where the member of staff has been employed at the school for two or more years at the time at which the application for the admission to Copleston High School is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage.

+3. Children who are ordinarily resident in the catchment area who have siblings attending the school.

+Definition of ordinarily resident: By ordinarily resident we mean the place where your child usually lives.
 We consider this to be where they sleep overnight.
 We may need proof of this address.
-If you use another address to give the impression that your child lives at a different address to where they are ordinarily resident, such as a second home or a grandparent's address, so that you have a higher priority for a place at that school; we consider this to be a fraudulent application.
+Do not use another address to give the impression that your child lives at a different address to where they are ordinarily resident, such as a second home or a grandparent's address, so that you have a higher priority for a place at that school; we would obviously consider this to be a fraudulent application.

 Where a child lives at two or more addresses, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
 Separate evidence in writing from each parent must be provided to confirm the child's living arrangements at the time of application.

-In cases where the child spends an equal proportion of the school week at two or more different addresses, evidence of which is to be considered the main contact address will be required to support the application.
+In cases where the child spends an equal proportion of the school week at two or more different addresses, evidence of which address is to be considered the main contact address will be required to support the application.
 Agreement in writing by the parents will be required to state which address is to be used as the ordinarily resident address.
 This address will then be used when processing all school preferences expressed.
 It is not acceptable to use one address for one school preference and another address for another school preference.
 If we are aware of a parental dispute affecting the application, we may not be able to deal with the application and you may need to seek independent legal advice in order to resolve the matter.